Why Study IT Level 3?

 Information Technology Level 3 prepares students for the constantly evolving digital sector, ensuring they develop the knowledge, skills and confidence they need for a successful career in the world of Information Technology.
 The course combines ‘hands on’ learning with developing understanding of underlying concepts, enabling students to develop and demonstrate their practical skills throughout.

-Students study for the BTEC Extended Certificate (equivalent to 1 A Level).
-All students will study the following units:
+Students study for the BTEC Extended Certificate (equivalent to 1 A Level) and study the following units:

 • Unit 1 – Information Technology Systems